clvv/rcc/README.md

                                                                      └─────────────────┘
 ```

-To compile the demo circuit specified in `examples/circuit.rs` file, run
+To compile the demo circuit specified in `circuit-examples/examples/circuit.rs` file, `cd` into `circuit-examples` and run

 ```
 cargo run --release --example circuit